justinabrahms/spec/glossary.md

 ### Feature Flag SDK

-The interfaces and abstractions used by Application Author to implement feature flags in their application or service.
+The libraries used by Application Author to implement feature flags in their application or service.
+The interface of these libraries adhere to the Feature Flag API.

 ### Feature Flag API

-The interfaces and abstractions used by Provider Authors and Integration Authors to add support for their feature flag implementation or integration.
+The interfaces and abstractions used by Provider & Integration authors to add support for their feature flag implementation or integration.

 ### Provider